The Russian Presidential Academy of National Economy and Public Administration (RANEPA)

 The Russian Presidential Academy was established through a merger of the Academy of National Economy under the Government of the Russian Federation (ANE), the Russian Academy of Public Administration under the President of the Russian Federation (RAPA), and several federal state educational institutions charged with training civil servants.

-The RANEPA is one of the Russian leading universities implementing programs of higher education and further training for highly professional specialists (economists, financiers, bankers, lawyers and managers).
-The Academy is a major scientific, research and consulting centre working in close collaboration with public authorities and private companies.
+RANEPA is one of the leading Russian universities implementing programs of higher education and further training for highly professional specialists (economists, financiers, bankers, lawyers and managers).
+The Academy is a major scientific, research, and consulting centre working in close collaboration with public authorities and private companies.

 The Gaidar Institute for Economic Policy (Gaidar Institute)

-The Gaidar Institute for Economic Policy (Gaidar Institute) was founded in the late 1990 (then –the Institute of Economic Policy of the Academy of National Economy and the USSR Academy of Sciences, later – the Institute for the Economy in Transition).
+The Gaidar Institute for Economic Policy (Gaidar Institute) was founded in the late 1990s (then –the Institute of Economic Policy of the Academy of National Economy and the USSR Academy of Sciences, later – the Institute for the Economy in Transition).
 Until December 2009, the Institute was headed by Yegor Gaidar.
-Throughout its history, the Gaidar Institute has had its ups and downs, but it has always been in high demand of the country’s political and economic elites.
+Throughout its history, the Gaidar Institute has had its ups and downs, but it has always been in high demand by the country’s political and economic elites.
 Its research fellows manage to combine theoretical research and applied economic and political studies and stick to the rule that all theoretical insights should be pushed through to draft laws or resolutions.

-The Gaidar Institute is involved in both fundamental and applied research in the following fields: macroeconomics and finance; development of real sector; evolution of public institutions; ownership and corporate management; political economy; regional development; agrarian policy; legal research (including expertise and development of laws and regulations).
+The Gaidar Institute is involved in both fundamental and applied research in the following fields: macroeconomics and finance; development of real sector; evolution of public institutions; ownership and corporate management; political economy; regional development; agrarian policy; legal research (including the Association of Innovative Regions of Russia (AIRR)).

 Association of Innovative Regions of Russia (AIRR)

 The Articles of association on the foundation of the Association of Innovative Regions of Russia was signed on May 21, 2010 in Tomsk during the XIII Innovation Forum Innovus.

 The purpose is to contribute to the efficient development of innovative member regions built on the recognition of various prevailing models of scientific and technological growth of regions.